-Bookmap CEO Explains the Key Feature of the Trading Platform
+Bookmap CEO Explains the Key Feature of Bookmap Trading Platform

 Tsachi Galanos of Bookmap describes the firm’s novel solution to order book analysis:

-Roughly two years ago, we shifted our company’s focus from proprietary trading activity, dealing mainly with HFT algorithms, to creating an Order Book visualization platform.
-We named our platform Bookmap (stands for order BOOK and heat MAP).
-The journey of the past two years taught us a lot about the importance of order book analysis and visualization to both traders and quants.
+The journey we had since has taught us a lot about the importance of order book analysis and visualization to both traders and quants.
 I would like to share some of the insight we’ve gained in the process.
 I will also specify a Bookmap solution as well as finalize a few thoughts about the upcoming visualization evolution.

 The problem with current charting tools